The Shore Road Mystery: Original edition

 While riding their motorcycles along the Shore Road the Hardy boys, along with their pal Chet Morton, meet a local fisherman who has just had his car stolen.
 The three boys give chase, but are delayed due to an accident with a horse-drawn hay wagon.
-Further down the road they find their chum, Jack Dodd, and his father being questioned by the police because a stolen car was found in their yard with Jack's fishing rod in the back seat.
+Farther down the road they find their chum, Jack Dodd, and his father being questioned by the police because a stolen car was found in their yard with Jack's fishing rod in the back seat.
 The Hardy boys resolve to solve the case and clear their friend's name.

 While investigating the case the Hardy boys identify suspects including a band of tramps camping on the beach, a man named Gus Montrose who used to work for Mr. Dodd, and a group of fishermen sneaking around the woods at night.

 The Hardy boys, with their father Fenton Hardy, the Bayport Police force, State Troopers and a number of other curious people all attempt to investigate/find the car thefts; however, everyone involved is stumped because the cars seem to disappear without a trace and are not spotted leaving either end of the Shore Road area.
 Because of this the Hardy boys believe that the cars are still in the area, but well hidden, so they devise a plan to trap the car thieves.
-After purchasing a nice looking roadster the Hardy boys park the car along the Shore Road and hide in a large locker on the back.
-During the first night the car does get some troubles to get started and thief leaves it but on the next night it is stolen, with the boys in the locker, and driven to the thieves’ secret hideout where the boys are discovered.
-After some excitement (involving guns), the Hardy boys manage to escape and alert the police who surround the area and arrest all of the thieves (including Gus Montrose) and recover the stolen vehicles.
+After purchasing a nice looking roadster the Hardy boys park the car along the Shore Road and hide in the large locker (trunk).
+During the first night the thieves steal other vehicles but on the next night it is stolen, with the boys in the locker, and driven to the thieves’ secret hideout where the boys are discovered.
+After some excitement (involving guns), the Hardy boys manage to escape and alert the police who surround the area and arrest all of the thieves (including Gus Montrose), recover the stolen vehicles, and exonerate the Dodds.